-The phylogenetic trees we obtained seem to support a distinct evolutionary relationship between monomeric and higher order alpha-satellite DNA.
-The division between monomeric and higher-order sequence sets in the phylogenetic trees constructed were supported by 70-90% of bootstrap replicates - which suggests no derivative phylogenetic relationship between higher-order and monomer repeat classes.
-This implies that unequal crossover may not be the sole mechanism determining the compo-
+The phylogenetic trees we obtained seem to support a distinct evolutionary relationship between monomeric and higher-order alpha-satellite DNA.
+The division between monomeric and higher-order sequence sets in the phylogenetic trees constructed were supported by 70-90% of bootstrap replicates-which suggests no derivative phylogenetic relationship between higher-order and monomer repeat classes.
+This implies that unequal crossover may not be the sole mechanism determining the composition of large tracts of alpha-satellite sequence within the vicinity of the human centromeric DNA.